UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment: Experiments

 \subsection{Ablation Studies}

-\textbf{Impact of different pre-training data.} Tab.~\ref{tab:ablation} shows the effect of different pre-training data.
+\textbf{Impact of different pre-training data.} Table~\ref{tab:ablation} explores the impact of different pre-training data.
 We observe that unified pre-training achieves the optimal performance on both tasks.
-In addition, we derive some meaningful observations.
-First, using either the generated $Y_{IQA}$ or $Y_{IAA}$ improves the performance of both IQA and IAA tasks, proving the mutual benefit of these two tasks and the effectiveness of MLLMs captioning.
-Second, unifying $Y_{IQA}$ and $Y_{IAA}$ datasets does not lead to significant improvements.
-We believe this is because the MLLMs-generated text tends to have similar sentence structures~\cite{liu2023mllms} and perception representation, limiting the diversity provided for multimodal learning.
-Third, pre-training with refined authentic $Y_{IAA}^{+}$ shows significant improvement on two tasks, reflecting that human-annotated comments can provide a more comprehensive and effective representation for the model.
+Additionally, we derive some meaningful observations.
+(1) Using generated $Y_{IQA}$ or $Y_{IAA}$ improves the performance of both IQA and IAA tasks, proving the mutual benefit of two tasks and the effectiveness of MLLMs captioning.
+(2) Unifying $Y_{IQA}$ and $Y_{IAA}$ datasets does not lead to significant improvements.
+We believe this is because the MLLMs-generated text tends to have similar sentence structures~\cite{liu2023mllms} and representations, limiting the diversity provided for multimodal learning.
+(3) Pre-training with refined human-annotated $Y_{IAA}^{+}$ shows significant improvement on two tasks, indicating its comprehensive and effective representation for the model.

+Fig.~\ref{fig:cam} illustrates the Grad-CAM visualization of different pre-training.
+We notice that after quality and aesthetic pre-training, the model pays more attention to blurred subjects and noisy backgrounds.
+This effect becomes more pronounced with unified pre-training, underscoring the advantages of such a unified approach. {In addition, the unified pre-training can focus on the areas of quality and aesthetic pre-training at the same time.
+This shows that unified training can learn common representations of the two tasks.}

-\textbf{Effectiveness of data purification strategy.} The second part of Tab.~\ref{tab:ablation} illustrates the ablation study of the data purification strategy.
-It can be observed that employing either AR or IR strategy to purify data can improve the model's performance.
-These results validate the benefit of obtaining aesthetically relevant and semantically rich textual descriptions for the model.
-Finally, when combining these two strategies, it achieves the best performance.
+\textbf{Effectiveness of data purification strategy.} The second part of Table~\ref{tab:ablation} illustrates the ablation study of the data purification strategy.
+It can be observed that employing either AR or IR strategy to purify data can improve the model's performance {of both IQA and IAA tasks.} These results validate the benefit of obtaining aesthetically relevant and informative descriptions for the model.
+Finally, when combining these two strategies, the best performance is achieved.

+\textbf{Discussion about the informativeness rank.} The third part of Table~\ref{tab:ablation} explores the effectiveness of different informativeness rank (IR) strategies.
+We can observe that using other informative methods (\textit{e.g.}, Shannon Entropy) yields similar performance to our IR.
+This is because, in addition to IR, we also use aesthetic relevance metrics to reflect the content quality of the text.
+Thus, even using simple sentence length as the informativeness measure can achieve satisfactory results.